-Deloitte UK joins rivals in cutting pay during pandemic
+Deloitte and EY join rivals in cutting pay during pandemic

 Deloitte is one of the world’s “Big Four” accounting firms that check the books of most blue chip companies, the other three being EY, KPMG and PwC.

+“These steps are designed to help secure the long-term success of EY,” the company said.

+EY said there has been no redundancies among its 17,000 UK employees, no people furloughed, and no reduction in employee salaries.

-KPMG in Britain said it has had “frank conversations” with its partners over what action it might need to take as the pandemic progresses.
+KPMG in Britain said it had had “frank conversations” with its partners over what action it might need to take as the pandemic progresses.

 “Our partners are prepared for any of the measures we may need to enact in order to do that,” KPMG said.